Avoid the Social Media Trap in Personal Injury Cases

 - Don't post anything about your accident, the damage to your vehicle or your injuries.

 - Avoid sharing information about missed work or your finances, either positive or negative.

 - Don't make disparaging remarks about the judge, either attorney or insurance company.

 - Refrain from posting anything about your daily activities.

 - Request that your friends not post anything on your social media or mention you in any posts or tags.
 Don't use social media to make this request!

 If you or a family member has been injured in a car accident or in any other personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys have the right expertise to fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.